—Matteo Mastracci, Digital Rights Researcher, Balkan Investigative Reporting Network (BIRN), and PhD Researcher, Koç University, Istanbul

 Developments in Constitutional Courts

-- South Korea’s Constitutional Court will hold next July 14 an open hearing regarding a case on capital punishment.
+- South Korea’s Constitutional Court held a hearing regarding a case on capital punishment.
 A committee under the Catholic Bishops’ Conference of Korea filed a petition in 2019 arguing that the death penalty is unconstitutional and requested a court review.

 In the News